As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

-- Flexed fingers or toes (striatal hand and foot): one finger may extend, the thumb may fold inwards, fingers may clamp down onto the palm and on the foot, the big toe may flex upward while other toes curl under.
+- Flexed fingers, toes or feet (striatal hand and foot): one finger may extend, the thumb may fold inwards, fingers may clamp down onto the palm.
+In the leg, the foot may flex down or turn in, the big toe may flex upward while the other toes curl under.

 - Scoliosis: sideways twisting, or curvature, of the spine.

-- Bone fractures: people with PD are at risk of broken bones from falling, especially from landing on the hip; and kneecap fractures also are common, painful and sometimes not diagnosed.
+- Bone fractures: people with PD are at risk of broken bones from falling, especially from landing on the hip.
+Kneecap fractures also are common, painful and sometimes overlooked.

-- Low bone density: bones may become weak and at risk for osteoporosis from lack of weight-bearing exercise, like walking, and from too little calcium and vitamin D. Other risk factors for osteoporosis include older age, gender (females > males), low body weight, and smoking.
+- Low bone density/osteoporosis: bones may become weak and at risk for osteoporosis from lack of weight-bearing exercise, like walking, and from too little calcium and vitamin D. Other risk factors for osteoporosis include older age, female sex, low body weight, and smoking.
 A person with PD who has osteoporosis is more likely to break a bone if they fall.

 Other Symptoms: Aging or PD?

 Because the biggest risk factor for developing PD is age (the average age of diagnosis is 60), skeletal problems associated with aging are often experienced by people with PD.
 While it is not clear that PD increases the risk or even the severity of these other skeletal conditions, the problems of PD can make the symptoms of these conditions more prominent.

 - Osteoarthritis, the joint damage associated with general wear and tear on the joints, is nearly universal in aging.
 Osteoarthritis tends to affect larger joints such as the hip and knee.